Home

 • Examples of Applications

-• Predicting variance with ARCH and GACH models
+• Predicting variance with ARCH and GARCH models

 Non-Linear Models and their Applications